JaWeyl/jaweyl/content/posts/000001-static-websites.md

 ## 7. MathJax for Mathematical Expressions
 We also want to display mathematical expressions described via LaTex-style syntax.
-Now there is a JavaScript library called *MathJax* that enables to render typeset mathematics on your website.
+Now, there is a JavaScript library called *MathJax* that enables to render typeset mathematics on your website.
 Just include the following code snippet to the source of your page:

 ```html
 <script type="text/javascript"